Mastering Value Investing: Essential Principles and Techniques

 15 Warren Buffett Recommended Books Worth Reading

-Buffet’s strategy involves a long-term approach, holding onto investments for many years, sometimes decades, allowing the market to recognize the company’s true worth over time.
+Buffet’s strategy involves a long-term approach.
+He holds onto investments for many years, sometimes decades, allowing the market to recognize the company’s true worth over time.
 He advocates investing in companies with strong fundamentals, excellent management, and significant growth potential, even if the market undervalues them.

 The Best Buffett & Graham Screener to Find Value Stocks